Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use a Git repository for applications source control

-You need to implement a pull request strategy that reduces the history volume in the master branch.
+You need to implement a pull request strategy that **reduces the history volume in the master branc**h.

-Solution: You implement a pull request strategy that uses an explicit merge.
+Solution: **You implement a pull request strategy that uses an explicit merg**e.

 Does this meet the goal?